ClarissaMilligan/CS-1181-SP25/Quiz-Exam-Resources/FinalReview.md

 # Final Review
 The final will be held on Friday, May 2.
 The exam is 2 hours.
 The exam will be a paper exam, so a writing utensil is required.
 The exam is individual and talking will not be tolerated.
 On the day of your exam, please wait outside the classroom as I will be seating you for the final.

-## Topics after the Midterm (these will have significantly MORE focus)
+## Topics after the Midterm + Generics (these will have significantly MORE focus)

+### Generics and Collections

+For these questions, you will be expected to:
+* Understand the difference between Collection and Collections
+* Understand the benefits of using generics, especially with ArrayList
+* Understand where a generic can be used
+* Understand when to extend versus contain a class, specifically ArrayList
+* Read/Write a generic class header
+* Read/Write a generic method header
+* Understand bounded type parameters
+* Understand what a wildcard is and when it might be used

 ### ADTs and Data Structures
 You will need to understand the following concepts.